astronomer/docs/learn/pycharm-local-dev.md

 ![Code Autocompletion](/img/examples/pycharm_local_dev_autocomplete.png)

-## Manage Airflow Docker containers with PyCharm
+## Manage Apache Airflow® Docker containers with PyCharm

 With PyCharm configured to use the Python interpreter from Docker, you can connect to your Docker containers directly from PyCharm using the ***Services*** pane.
 If you do not see this pane, try pressing `cmd+8`.